StephanieAlgonquin/Capstone_g10/README.md

-# Tasky - Task Manager Application
+# TaskFlow - Task Manager Application

 A modern task management application built with Laravel and Livewire, featuring a Kanban board interface for organizing tasks across multiple lists.
 This application fulfills all requirements for a comprehensive task management system.